-Dean College is accredited by the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges; is authorized to award the Associate in Arts, Associate in Science, Bachelor of Science and Bachelor of Arts degrees by the Commonwealth of Massachusetts; and is a member of many professional education associations.
+Dean College is accredited by the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges; is authorized to award the Associate in Arts, Associate in Science, Bachelor of Arts, Bachelor of Fine Arts and Bachelor of Science degrees by the Commonwealth of Massachusetts; and is a member of many professional education associations.

-The Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges accredits schools and colleges in the six New England states.
+The CIHE of the New England Association of Schools and Colleges accredits schools and colleges in the six New England states.
 Membership in one of the six regional accrediting associations in the United States indicates that the school or college has been carefully evaluated and found to meet standards agreed upon by qualified educators.